CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/gettingstarted01.md

  - **Getting started with Powerapps** : Learn to import a starting solution, add a new column, update the admin app, and test the Power Platform CLI.
  - **Build a code component** : Create a code component, implement its logic, integrate it into a canvas app, and add it to a solution.
  - **Custom connector for existing API** : Create, modify, and test a custom connector using an Open API definition, and integrate it with canvas apps and flows.
- - **Azure Function** : Create, implement, and publish an Azure Function, then create a connector and test it within a canvas app.
  - **Application lifecycle management** : Promote a solution to a test environment, configure a service principal, manage with GitHub, and set up a workflow for release.

 ## Prerequisites